 If iptables

-service is inactive then you can run it using the following command:
+service is inactive, then you can run it using the following command:

 sudo systemctl start iptables